ClausPatrick/raylib_tetris/README.md

 ./tetris
 ```

-(Exact build steps may vary depending on platform and setup.)
+Exact build steps may vary depending on platform and setup.
+As it stands it will look for the sound files in a *sounds* directory.
+All the effects have been provided here and are composed by myself but the themes (*tetris_a.mp3*, *tetris_b.mp3* and *tetris_c.mp3*) will have to be sourced from elsewhere for copyright reasons.

 ## Future Improvements